thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

   }
 ```

-In addNewTodo, we check that name is not empty, if is empty, we will ignore the request to add the item.
+In `addNewTodo`, we check that name is not empty; if the name is empty, we can ignore the request to add the item.

-When adding new item , we clear the state of newItemName as user is unlikely to add 2 items of the same name.
+When adding a new item, we clear the state of `newItemName` as the user is unlikely to add 2 items of the same name.

 ![todo4](_media/todo4.gif)

 In the console, we currently see the warning:
 `index.js:1 Warning: Each child in a list should have a unique "key" prop.`

-This is cause by an array of elements not having a key property.
-This helps react to improve performance when content within the array changes.
+Having an array of elements without a `key` property creates a warning shown above.
+Having a key also helps React to improve performance when content within the array changes.

-The fix is to just add a unique id as key in the array of Todo items
+The fix is to add a unique id as key in the array of Todo items.

 ```javascript
   displayTodos() {